Did you know that seven major financial Bible principles are released when people sow into this corner of God’s Storehouse?

 Principle 7: Supporting God's Family

-The Bible teaches us that all those who are led by God's Spirit are God’s children (Rom 8:14, John 1:12), part of a family of believers (Eph 2:19) and we should love each other (John 15:12), carry each others burdens (Gal 6:2), and be devoted to one another in brotherly love (Rom 12:10).
+Jesus summed up the entire law and prophets as: love the Lord and love your neighbour (Mtt 22:36-40, Luke 10:25-37).
+In Leviticus 19:18 God tells us "Do not bear a grudge against your own people, but love your neighbor as yourself: I am the Lord".
+Jesus says "My command is this: Love each other as I have loved you" (John 15:12).
+The New Testament teaches us that all those who are led by God's Spirit are God’s children (Rom 8:14, John 1:12), part of a family of believers (Eph 2:19) and carry each others burdens (Gal 6:2), and be devoted to one another in brotherly love (Rom 12:10).

 Instead of just looking out for our own interests we should look to the interests of each other (Phil 2:4).
 By working together we can help each other far better than we could if we each acted on our own.

-Liberty Trust was commenced in the late 1980’s when NZ was in recession, unemployment was high, and many people were struggling with really high interest-rates on their life-long mortgages.
+Liberty Trust was commenced in the late 1980’s when NZ was in recession, unemployment was high, rents were high because interest rates were extremely high and many people were struggling to pay their rents and their life-long mortgages.
 We realised that instead of each individually borrowing from the banks and having to pay lots of interest, God’s people could follow Scripture, work together and build and borrow from a Christian storehouse interest-free and become debt free.
 And their contributions could enable future generations to also borrow interest-free.
-Hundreds of individuals, families and churches have joined together through Liberty Trust and to date we have lent over $80 million interest-free, to assist those in financial difficulty, relieve financial burdens and advance the Kingdom of God.
+Hundreds of individuals, families and churches have joined together through Liberty Trust and we have lent $100 million interest-free (Sept 2025), to assist those in financial difficulty, relieve financial burdens and advance the Kingdom of God.

 Having to borrow from unbelievers was one of the curses that God promised His people if they were disobedient and broke His commands (Dt 28:12-15,44).
 So we should consider carefully who we borrow from & become indebted to.
 Unfortunately many lending institutions prey on and take advantage of the vulnerable.
 Liberty Trust has rescued widows, solo parents, sickness beneficiaries, and retired missionaries from some really oppressive rents and mortgage terms - in two cases an elderly widow was being charged 20% interest on her mortgage and having to re-apply for her mortgage every year, with lots of legal bills and worry.
 If interest rates increase, or times become tough can you trust your lender to put your household before their profits?